 The entire Burnsville to Bakersville to Spruce Pine drive is an hour and twenty minutes from Asheville.
 But that’s assuming you don’t stop—and we recommend frequent stops (and perhaps striking out with an empty trunk to collect your new treasures).

-Check out a complete listing of glass artists in Yancey and Mitchell Counties participating in the inaugural Summer of Glass anchored in Asheville here:
+Check out a complete listing of glass artists in Yancey and Mitchell Counties that participated in the inaugural Summer of Glass anchored in Asheville here:

 Directions from Asheville to Penland

 Take US 19/23 (future I-26) North past Mars Hill, then take exit 9 to stay on US 19 towards Burnsville.
 This road will turn into US 19E (DO NOT take US 19W).
 Go through Burnsville and continue approximately 12 miles until the lights at the junction with 226.
 Turn left onto 226 and continue for 2.8 miles.
 Turn left onto Penland Road; there’s a green Penland School sign at this turn.
 Drive 1.1 miles on Penland Road to a big curve.
 Turn sharply to the right onto Conley Ridge Road (there is a large, steel Penland School sign here) and go all the way up the hill.

 To Burnsville, take US 19/23 (future I-26) North to exit 9 to stay on US 19 to Burnsville.
 From Burnsville to Bakersville, get back on US 19 N to NC 197/NC-197 and turn right.
 Turn right onto N NC-226.
 From Bakersville to Spruce Pine, get back on NC-226 until NC 19E to Spruce Pine.